splendo/kaluga/architecture/README.md

     }
 ```

-#### Kotlin/Native freezing and memory management

-By default observables do not freeze themselves or their values.
-The internally stored value for the current observation is held in a regular `var`, and it is mutated only from the supplied `CoroutineContext` (`Dispatchers.Main.immidiate` by default).
-Once access is done from another thread than that of the context this `var` gets frozen (due to the context switch), and future updates frozen and stored in an `AtomicReference`.
-This mean the value in memory at the time of freezing will be held in memory with the Observable.

-In practise, when operating in a ViewModel this should suffice.
-A caveat is that when the `stateFlow` field of an observable is used (which internally is lazily initialized) it will also hold the value and `StateFlow`s always freeze their values regardless of thread access.

-Subjects which require a `CoroutineScope` to be created usually `bind` the StateFlow automatically (which will cause it to be initialized, freezing values).
-This behaviour can be turned off with the `autoBind` paramater.

 ## Navigation
 Navigation is available through a specialized `NavigatingViewModel`.
 This viewModel takes a `Navigator` interface that responds to a given `NavigationAction`.